cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 Raspberry Pi have made it easy to install Raspberry Pi OS using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) which can download the Raspberry Pi OS image automatically and install it on your micro SD card.
 <img alt="Raspberry Pi Imager" src="/img/blog/01/Raspberry_Pi_Imager.png" class="image"/>

-For this install we are going to be using the Recommended Raspberry Pi OS (32-bit) with Desktop.
+For this install you are going to be using the Recommended Raspberry Pi OS (32-bit) with Desktop.
 <img alt="Raspberry Pi Imager Select OS" src="/img/blog/01/Raspberry_Pi_Imager__Select_OS.png" class="image"/>

 For security reasons, WiFi and SSH is not enabled by default.
-To enable it we have to open the Advanced Menu.
+To enable it you have to open the Advanced Menu.
 <img alt="Raspberry Pi Imager Select Advanced Settings" src="/img/blog/01/Raspberry_Pi_Imager__Click_Advanced_Settings.png" class="image"/>

-In the Advanced options we are going to Enable SSH, Set username and password, Configure wireless LAN (don't forget to set the correct Wireless LAN country).
+In the Advanced options you are going to Enable SSH, Set username and password, Configure wireless LAN (don't forget to set the correct Wireless LAN country).
 <img alt="Raspberry Pi Imager Advanced Settings" src="/img/blog/01/Raspberry_Pi_Imager__Advanced_Settings.png" class="image"/>

-Having chosen the options we want, we select out micro SD card from the menu and write the Raspberry Pi OS image to it.
+Having chosen the options you want, select your micro SD card from the menu and write the Raspberry Pi OS image to it.
 <img alt="Raspberry Pi Imager Write Image" src="/img/blog/01/Raspberry_Pi_Imager__Write_Image.png" class="image"/>

-Eject the micro SD card, remove it from your computer and insert it in to the Raspberry Pi 4 B.
+Eject the micro SD card, remove it from your computer and insert it in to the Raspberry Pi.
-Plug the USB-C power supply in to the Raspberry Pi 4 Bs power port.
+Plug the USB-C power supply in to the Raspberry Pis power port.
-Give the Raspberry Pi 4 B some time to boot up - about 90 seconds or so on first boot.
+Give the Raspberry Pi some time to boot up - about 90 seconds or so on first boot.

 ## Login and setup Raspberry Pi

-With our Raspberry Pi 4 B now booted and on the network we can connect to it using `SSH`.
+With your Raspberry Pi now booted and on the network you can connect to it using `SSH`.
 If you are on **Windows**, and need to get acquainted with `SSH` read this before continuing: [Secure Shell (SSH)](https://learn.microsoft.com/en-us/windows/iot-core/connect-your-device/ssh).
 **macOS** and other [UNIX-like systems](https://en.wikipedia.org/wiki/Unix-like) have `SSH` preinstalled.
 Here is a quick guide: [OSXDaily - How to SSH](https://osxdaily.com/2017/04/28/howto-ssh-client-mac/)

-Your Raspberry Pi 4 B can be found on your network using its hostname (example: `raspberrypi.local`).
+Your Raspberry Pi can be found on your network using its hostname (example: `raspberrypi.local`).
 However to do this on **Windows**, [Bonjour for Windows](https://support.apple.com/kb/DL999) needs to be installed.

 <br/>